The right to own shares cannot be lost

 The Supreme Court concluded that section 56 of the Penal Code does not provide a legal basis for depriving an individual of the right to be a shareholder.

 The reasoning is that the wording of the provision is not sufficiently broad.
 The requirement of legal clarity in criminal law must be strictly applied.
-According to the text, the right to “carry out a business or activity” may be forfeited, which suggests that only the right to perform active conduct may be restricted.
-Shares, however, may be held passively, without engaging in any business or activity.
-The purpose of the deprivation of rights and the interest in effective enforcement and oversight cannot compensate for the lack of sufficient legal grounding in the provision itself.
+According to the text, a loss of the right to “engage in an enterprise or activity” is permitted, which suggests that only the right to perform active conduct may be restricted.
+Shares, however, may be held passively, without engaging in any enterprise or activity.
+The purpose of the loss of rights and considerations of effective enforcement and oversight cannot compensate for the lack of sufficient legal basis in the provision itself.

-The Supreme Court notes that the question may be different for ownership in general partnerships, but does not take a position on that issue.
+The Supreme Court noted that the question may be different for ownership in general partnerships, but did not take a position on that issue.

 Read the judgment from the Supreme Court (Norwegian only) (PDF)